emmanuelAkpe/ADS-Studio/README.md

  *    Naive Bayes

  When the user selects aany of the above models, ADS-Studio automatically generates classification results.

     ![6](https://user-images.githubusercontent.com/68768460/93094928-09e6cc00-f692-11ea-831b-1870c1493c2d.gif)

-  The user can then decide to view the follwing metrics with their corresponding results:
+  The user can then decide to view the follwing metrics with their corresponding results and also make predictions with a dataset without a target column:
   *    Confusion Matrix
   *    ROC- Curve
   *    Precision -Recall Curve.
+  *    Make predictions